kontrafiktion/vgraph/src/main/doc/visiograph.md

     java -jar vgraph-one-jar.jar -c myXPath.properties myModel.xml visio.vdx

-If the simple XPath extraction mechanism does not suffice, you can even write your own loader, which only have to implement a very simple Java interface:
+If the simple XPath extraction mechanism does not suffice, you can even write your own loader, which only has to implement a very simple Java interface:

     public interface GraphLoader {
       public void load(String source, String configuration, Graph graph);